The Last Witness (2001 film)

-Plot
+Synopsis

 A political prisoner, Hwang-seok is released after 50 years of solitary confinement.
 A day later, a body with stab wounds is recovered from a harbor.
 Detective Oh investigates the death and determines the body is that of Yang, a former soldier.
 Discovering a diary amongst Yang's possessions, Oh follows a trail of clues to a blind antique dealer, Ji-hye.
 It transpires that it was Yang who was responsible for the imprisonment of Hwang-seok, a suspected communist sympathizer in the Korean War.
 This makes Hwang-seok the prime suspect for the murder of Yang.
-But not all is as it seems, and a series of flashbacks back to the dark days of the Korean War and the infamous Geoje POW Camp on Geoje Island leads Oh to Han, a former North Korean soldier living in Japan, and a final, tragic resolution for two ill-fated lovers.
+But not all is as it seems, and a series of flashbacks back to the dark days of the Korean War and the infamous Geoje POW Camp on Geojedo leads Oh to Han, a former North Korean soldier living in Japan, and a final, tragic resolution for two ill-fated lovers.